Purpose

 Modify the STORAGE_CACHE_POLICY at the table level

-tbl1table to be automatically identified by the system.ALTER TABLE tbl1 SET STORAGE_CACHE_POLICY (GLOBAL = "auto");Run the following statement to set the data in partitions of the
+tbl1table to be automatically identified by the system.ALTER TABLE tbl1 SET STORAGE_CACHE_POLICY (GLOBAL = "auto");Change the data in the

-tbl2table that are within 2 months of the current time based on thecol3column as hot data.ALTER TABLE tbl2 SET STORAGE_CACHE_POLICY (BOUNDARY_COLUMN = col3, HOT_RETENTION = 2 MONTH);
+tbl2table to be hot data that is within two months of the current time, based on thecol3column.ALTER TABLE tbl2 SET STORAGE_CACHE_POLICY (BOUNDARY_COLUMN = col3, HOT_RETENTION = 2 MONTH);

 Modify the STORAGE_CACHE_POLICY at the partition level

-tbl3table and set the hot data in the partition to be automatically identified by the system.ALTER TABLE tbl3 ADD PARTITION (PARTITION p2 VALUES LESS THAN(300) STORAGE_CACHE_POLICY = "auto");Run the following statement to set the data in the existing partition p1 of the
+tbl3table.
+The hot data in partition p2 that needs to be cached to the local disk is automatically identified by the system.ALTER TABLE tbl3 ADD PARTITION (PARTITION p2 VALUES LESS THAN(300) STORAGE_CACHE_POLICY = "auto");Change the data in the existing partition p1 of the

-tbl3table as hot data.ALTER TABLE tbl3 ALTER PARTITION p1 STORAGE_CACHE_POLICY = 'hot';Run the following statement to set the data in the subpartition sp3 of the
+tbl3table to hot data.ALTER TABLE tbl3 ALTER PARTITION p1 STORAGE_CACHE_POLICY = 'hot';Change the data in the subpartition sp3 of the

-tbl4table to be automatically identified by the system.ALTER TABLE tbl4 ALTER SUBPARTITON sp3 STORAGE_CACHE_POLICY = 'auto';
+tbl4table to hot data that needs to be cached to the local disk.
+This data is automatically identified by the system.ALTER TABLE tbl4 ALTER SUBPARTITON sp3 STORAGE_CACHE_POLICY = 'auto';